Equivariant Hodge theory and noncommutative geometry: Computations of Hochschild invariants

 \subsection{An HKR theorem and quotients of affine varieties}

 In \cite{block1994equivariant}, Block and Getzler construct for any compact smooth $M$-manifold $X$ an explicit model for the $M$-equivariant cyclic homology of the algebra $C^\infty(X)$ using differential forms on $X$.
-Our goal is to translate their construction into algebraic geometry and establish their version of the equivariant Hochschild-Kostant-Rosenberg theorem when $X=\operatorname{Spec}(A)$ is smooth and affine and $X/G$ is cohomologically proper.
+Our goal is to translate their construction into algebraic geometry and establish their version of the equivariant Hochschild-Kostant-Rosenberg theorem when $X=\operatorname{Spec}(A)$ is smooth and affine, $G$ is a reductive group, and $X/G$ is formally proper, which is equivalent to the condition that $A^G$ is finite dimensional over $k$.
 Our proof is an application of \autoref{thm:motivic_main} and \autoref{thm:lattice_conjecture}.
 For simplicity, we let $k=\mathbb{C}$ throughout this section.

 To compute the derived intersection appearing in \autoref{lem:derivedint}, we may use the bar resolution $B(A)$ of $A$ as an $A-A$ bimodule.
 Namely, where the differential can be described as the sum $b=\Sigma_i(-1)^i \partial_i$, where